 There is uncertainty about the hazards and risks to workers using nanomaterials in the workplace.
 So proceed with caution.

 - Wikipedia: Nanotechnology

-- Adapted from ‘Risk perception and risk communication with regard to nanomaterials in the workplace’ – European Risk Observatory.
-Available in full from the European Agency for Safety and Health at Work
+- Adapted from ‘Risk perception and risk communication regarding nanomaterials in the workplace’ – European Risk Observatory.
+In full from the European Agency for Safety and Health at Work